Skip to content

 Ecobank sentenced in DRC: Octavia wins a decisive round in its showdown with Astalia

-Octavia, an Emirati mining company owned by French entrepreneur Pascal Beveraggi, operating in the DRC through its subsidiary NB Mining Africa, has been at odds for several years with the Mauritian company Astalia owned by Katangese politician Moïse Katumbi.
+Octavia, an Emirati mining company owned by French businessman Pascal Beveraggi, known for his investments in mining and online gaming, particularly in West Africa and the Maghreb, is embroiled in a dispute.
+Beveraggi, who operates in the Democratic Republic of Congo through his subsidiary NB Mining Africa, has been embroiled for several years with the Mauritian company Astalia, owned by Katangese politician Moïse Katumbi.
 Octavia accuses Katumbi of orchestrating a fraudulent seizure of its assets to paralyze its operations.

-Trial after trial, from Dubai to Paris via Kinshasa, justice has ruled in Octavia's favour.
-Ecobank's conviction this week to pay €5.5 million to NB Mining Africa confirms the direction of the showdown.
+Trial after trial, from Dubai to Paris via Kinshasa, the courts have ruled in favor of Octavia.
+Ecobank's conviction this week to pay €5.5 million to NB Mining Africa confirms the direction of the legal battle.

-Since 2015, numerous contested decisions have led to illicit seizures of several million dollars, orchestrated by Astalia with the complicity of local banks and armed forces.
-In August 2020, the illegal seizure of NB Mining’s assets in Lubumbashi even caused bloody clashes, leading to several deaths and injuries among employees.
+Since 2015, numerous controversial decisions have led to the illegal seizure of millions of dollars, orchestrated by Astalia with the complicity of local banks and armed forces.
+In August 2020, the illegal seizure of NB Mining's assets in Lubumbashi even sparked bloody clashes, resulting in several deaths and injuries among employees.

-The case goes back to the origins of NB Mining, whose assets were bought by Octavia after the fall of the Necotrans group, which had itself bought NB Mining (then called MCK) from Astalia a few years earlier.
+The case dates back to the origins of NB Mining, whose assets were acquired by Octavia after the collapse of the Necotrans group, which had itself bought NB Mining (called MCK at the time) from Astalia a few years earlier.

-Despite a recent judgment by the Kinshasa Court annulling all documents produced by Astalia, the restitution of assets remains hampered.
+Despite a recent ruling by the Kinshasa Court annulling all documents produced by Astalia, the return of assets remains thwarted.

-On October 5, 2024, the High Court of Kinshasa/Gombe condemned part of the plundering actions orchestrated by Astalia.
-The verdict highlights serious offenses, including embezzlement and breach of trust implemented by the company and the bank.
+On October 5, 2024, the Kinshasa/Gombe High Court condemned some of the fraudulent activities orchestrated by Astalia.
+The verdict highlights serious offenses, including embezzlement and breach of trust perpetrated by the company and the bank.

-EcoBank DRC , at the centre of these manoeuvres, was ordered to pay Octavia $5.5 million for facilitating the illegal transactions.
-However, the execution of the judgment faces numerous political and local obstacles, making the recovery of the assets still uncertain.
+EcoBank DRC , at the center of these maneuvers, was ordered to pay $5.5 million to Octavia for facilitating illegal transactions.
+However, the enforcement of the judgment faces numerous political and local obstacles, making the recovery of assets still uncertain.

-Despite the legal victory, Octavia still faces obstacles in enforcing the restitution orders for the stolen property.
-Corruption, the involvement of local authorities, and Astalia's political maneuvering complicate the execution of the decisions.
+Despite her legal victory, Octavia still faces obstacles in enforcing the restitution orders for the stolen property.
+Corruption, the involvement of local authorities, and Astalia's political maneuvering complicate the execution of the rulings.

-The case illustrates the challenges companies operating in the DRC face from influential local actors who are able to subvert the justice system for their own gain.
+This case illustrates the challenges faced by companies operating in the DRC when confronted by influential local actors capable of manipulating the judicial system for their own gain.
 While Octavia continues its fight to recover its assets, the future of NB Mining Africa remains uncertain in a country where legal battles are often fought outside the courts.

 Leave a comment